el-mat/LILO-CaPV/README.md

 ## Note
 * Use of the wrong fork for porechop will cause the pipeline to fail.
-* LILO-CAPV only works on CAPV genomes.
+* Currently Lilo only works on genomes with a single chromosome, but the edit to fix this is relatively simple and I will get to it.
-* LILO-CAPV has been adapted from Lilo.
-Lilo is a work in progress and has been tested on a limited number of references, amplicon sizes, and overlap sizes, I recommend checking the results carefully for each new scheme.
+* Lilo is a work in progress and has been tested on a limited number of references, amplicon sizes, and overlap sizes, I recommend checking the results carefully for each new scheme.
 * The pipeline currently assumes that any structural variants are contained between the primers of an amplicon and do not change the length of the amplicon by more than 5%.
 If alt amplicons produce a product of a different length to the original amplicon they may not be allocated to their amplicon.
 Editing it to work better with alt amplicons is on my to do list.
 * Should not be used with reads produced with rapid kits, the pipeline assumes the reads are the length of the amplicons.
 * Do let me know if it destroys any cities or steals everyone's left shoe.